Scope

 Self (single) check

-For the purposes of this article, a self-check is when the person who has completed the task checks and confirms the accuracy of their actions before moving onto the next stage.
+For the purposes of this article, a self-check is when a person checks and confirms the accuracy of their completed tasks before moving onto the next stage.
+Sometimes, from an organisational or process view, a single check may be sufficient.

-All individuals are responsible for ensuring they complete a self-check before processing to the next stage, even if the next stage in the process is an independent second check by a different person.
+All staff are responsible for ensuring they complete a self-check before progressing to the next stage, even if the next stage is an independent second check by a different person.

 Independent second check